tabossert/applicable-poisoned-integer/README.md

 # Node.js API for FitStew #

-Installation steps on CentOS 6.x  (use sudo or login as root)
+Installation steps on CentOS 6.x  (use sudo or login as root) -- This should be made into an Ansible script

 ## MySQL (MariaDB) ##
 - vim /etc/yum.repos.d/MariaDB.repo  -  add the following to this file and save